chopsuei3/autoGo/README.md

 ## go_plus_daemon.py
 This script is run from the computer (e.g. Ubuntu) and will perform the following tasks -
 - check Pokemon Go Plus icon status on the screen using adb
-- if the Plus is disconnected, the button the Plus will be pushed and an input tap on the Plus icon will be sent to the device via adb
+- if the Plus is disconnected, the button of the Plus will be pushed and an input tap on the Plus icon will be sent to the device via adb
 - Vibration times will be measured and translated into events such as "Pokemon caught" or "Pokemon not caught"
 - Prints a summary every 10 minutes of the total # of reconnects, pokemon caught, and pokemon fled